Date and time helpers

 • hh will output 04

-• When specifying text output, 1–3 characters specify shortened forms, 4 characters specifies the full form, 5 characters specifies the narrow form.
-For example, for the month of April in en-US locale:
+2. When specifying text output, 1 to 3 characters specify shortened forms, four characters specifies the full form, five characters specifies the narrow form.
+For example, for the month of April with en-US locale:

 • M will output 4